leonlinsx/minimal-mistakes/_posts/2020-09-02-community.md

 ---
-title:  ""
+title:  "There's more to communities than Facebook goat groups"
-tags: []
+tags: [newsletter, events, groups, community, individuals, investing, angel, vc, model]
 published: false
 ---

 ### Takeaways

-1. Virtual events and groups should aim to build community by increasing interaction and engagement.
+1. Virtual events and groups should aim to build community by increasing interaction opportunities.
 If you aren't in a community or building one, you're probably missing out.
 2. Newsletters have trended due to cost, convenience, and control.
 I share a financial model which you can play with to frame the economics of the business
 3. Individuals are becoming more important for private market investing, both as solo capitalists and as small checks in syndicates